varigence/docs/bimlflex/trial-process/index.md

 #### Building databases, tables and SSIS packages for Source to Staging

 Once the metadata from the source has been added to the BimlFlex metadata repository it is possible to use BimlFlex to build the required Staging, Persistent Staging databases and tables as well as generating the SSIS project to load the Source Data to the data warehouse.
-Trialing this at this stage allows the validation that the end to end process for SSIS works as expected.
+Trialling this at this stage allows the validation that the end to end process for SSIS works as expected.

 [Building Source to Staging](building-databases-tables-and-SSIS-packages-for-source-to-staging.md)